Members

 Meet the principal investigators

-Zaida Luthey-Schulten is director of the NSF Science and Technology Center for Quantitative Cell Biology.
-Martin Gruebele is the associate director.
+Zan Luthey-Schulten is director of the NSF Science and Technology Center for Quantitative Cell Biology.
+(She is pictured here with QCB faculty member Martin Gruebele.)
+Rohit Bhagarva is the associate director.

 Martin Gruebele and Zaida Luthey-Schulten